Keep Frozen Chocolate Covered Raspberries in your freezer and you're minutes away from a healthy, low-carb dessert or snack.

 - Note: You can melt chocolate on the stovetop and then transfer it to a bowl for dipping.
 Be sure to use a very small pot.

 - Line a baking sheet with wax or parchment paper.
-To dip each raspberry, hold it open-side up between your fingers and dip it ⅔ of the way into the chocolate.
+To dip each raspberry, hold it open-side up between your fingers and submerge it ⅔ of the way into the chocolate.
 Allow excess chocolate to drip off.
 Turn the raspberry over and place it on a baking sheet lined with parchment paper.

 Frequently Asked Questions